Dmytro Yarosh

-Dmytro Anatoliiovych Yarosh (Дмитро Анатолійович Ярош; born 30 September 1971) is a Ukrainian activist, politician, nationalist and military commander who is the main commander of the Ukrainian Volunteer Army.
+Dmytro Anatoliiovych Yarosh (Дмитро Анатолійович Ярош; born 30 September 1971) is a Ukrainian activist, politician and military commander of the Ukrainian Volunteer Army.
 From 2013 to 2015, he led the Right Sector nationalist organisation, and formerly the Right Sector's Ukrainian Volunteer Corps.
 In late 2015, he withdrew from the Right Sector.
 From 2014 until 2019, Yarosh served as a People's Deputy of Ukraine.
 In February 2016, he started a new organisation called Governmental Initiative of Yarosh (Державницька ініціатива Яроша; shortened as ДІЯ).

 In the 2014 Ukrainian presidential election, Yarosh received 127,772 votes (0.7% of the total).
 He was elected to the Verkhovna Rada in the 2014 Ukrainian parliamentary election from a single-seat constituency in the Dnipropetrovsk Oblast by winning 29.76% of the votes.
 He lost the seat in the 2019 Ukrainian parliamentary election.

-On 25 July 2015, at the request of the Russian authorities, Interpol placed Yarosh on its international wanted list.
-Since 2 January 2016 this request no longer appears on Interpol's website.

 Biography

 Early life

 Yarosh was born on 30 September 1971 in Dniprodzerzhynsk (now Kamianske), a town in predominantly Russian-speaking Dnipropetrovsk Oblast in central-eastern Ukraine.
 Yarosh grew up in a Russian-speaking family.
 His mother worked in a car factory and his father an engineer at a machine plant.
 Yarosh has described his early years as "a happy Soviet childhood."
 His father refused to join the Communist Party, although Yarosh claims he was asked to join many times.

 In 1988 Yarosh graduated from High School #24 of Dniprodzerzhynsk.
 As almost all pre-teens and young teenagers in the Soviet Union, he was a member of Young Pioneers and later the Countrywide Leninist Communist Youth League organisations, youth-based sub-organisations of the Communist Party.

 In the mid-1980s, Yarosh became interested in politics and according to him the Soviet Union "It became clear that the system was false".
 In 1989, Yarosh, who was 18 at the time, and a group of friends (who were all about twelve years old) were, allegedly, the first people to raise the yellow-blue flag of Ukraine in eastern Ukraine, more precisely in Dneprodzerzhinsk.
 The flag was sewed by his grandmother and her sister with cloth bought by Yarosh.

 Starting in February 1989, Yarosh was a member of People's Movement of Ukraine organisation.
 From October 1989 to November 1991 he was drafted and served two years in the Soviet army as a private.

 During the dissolution of the Soviet Union, Yarosh joined Ukrainian nationalist groups.
 In 1994, he joined the Tryzub organisation, which he has led since 2005.